gvergnaud/ts-pattern/README.md

-Most of the time, you don't need to specify the type of input and output with `match<Input, Output>(...)` because `match` is able to infer both of this values.
+Most of the time, you don't need to specify the type of input and output with `match<Input, Output>(...)` because `match` is able to infer both of this types.

 ### .with(pattern, handler)